Strijkerr/BachelorThesis/README.md

 7. 3

+One can then go to the edit 'OpenDataUitspraken' menu by pressing '2' in the main menu.

-8. 4
+8. 2

+From the edit menu, one can remove the court decisions that are without abstract and without judgment from the dataset.
+Then one can go back to the main menu by pressing '2'.

+9. 1

+10. 2

+From the main menu, one can choose to open the 'OpendataUitspraken' tools to use certain tools on the dataset.

+11. 3

+From this menu, one can use tools to see certain characteristics about the dataset.

 At this point, the datasets should be ready for visualization & analysis

-From the main menu, one can choose to open the 'OpendataUitspraken' menu to run scripts on that dataset, or one
+One can end the program by pressing '4' in the main menu.

+12. 4